New Year, New You, New Liver

 It stores blood, Vitamins A, D, E, K, B12, iron and glycogen

 It converts glycogen, which is a highly concentrated form of carbohydrate, into glucose and vice versa.
-It is therefore crucial for blood sugar control.
+It is therefore essential for blood sugar control.

 It makes clotting factors in the blood together with many of the substances vital to the proper functioning of the body.